 The Cashier's Office is responsible for the billing and collecting of tuition, fees, housing and dining charges.
 Students' term bills must be submitted with payment in full or arrangements must be made with the Cashier's Office for partial payments by the due date to complete registration.
 If you register late, please be prepared to pay your term bill at registration.
 For students receiving assistantships, Student Accounting, Billing, and Cashier (Student ABC) will receive an electronic report of eligible TAs and GAs when they are appointed.
-This automated process will identify your TA or GA appointment and apply remission to the term bill earlier, since you are not eligible until classes begin and you are on payroll.
+This automated process will identify your TA or GA appointment and apply remission to the term bill within the first 2 pay cycles of each semester.
+Remission cannot be credited to the term bill earlier, since you are not eligible until classes begin and you are on payroll.
 For information about current tuition rates, see http://newarkbusinessoffice.rutgers.edu/.
 Questions can also be directed to the Cashier's Office at (973) 353-5423.